 So, you’ve suddenly been hit by a wave of jealousy.
 Or, you’re worried about trying non-monogamy because you fear feeling it.
-Here is another area of polyamory advice where there are plenty of resources for you to explore.
+Or you believe the myth that if you get jealous, you can’t be polyamorous.
+Thankfully, this is another area of polyamory advice where there are plenty of resources for you to explore.

 Firstly, I recommend getting nerdy and listening to these Multiamory podcast episodes so you can explore what jealousy is and how to navigate it in your relationships: